tomjoht/tomjoht.github.io/_posts/2015/2015-05-31-realizations-from-career-fair-what-i-lost.md

 - beginners
 - family
 keywords: engineering workflows
-summary: "I hosted a technical writing booth at my 8th-grade daughter's career fair day, but almost no one stopped by.
+description: "I hosted a technical writing booth at my 8th-grade daughter's career fair day, but almost no one stopped by.
 Deflated, I tried to analyze why.
 I realized that in becoming an adult and family provider, my world-view shifted to a focus on survival and profit, which is far from the world-view of students."
 ---

 ## Technical writing booth at Career Fair day